-In setting the guidelines for accounting, it is recognized that some parishes in the diocese already have well-established systems which are providing their members with clear and precise information.
-It is also recognized that there is the possibility that the systems now being used in some parishes may tend to present information that is confusing and that might be inaccurate.
+In setting the guidelines for accounting, it is recognized that some parishes/churches in the diocese already have well-established systems that are providing their members with clear and precise information.
+It is also recognized that there is the possibility that the systems now being used in some churches may tend to present information that is confusing and even perhaps inaccurate.

-The system used must provide up-to-date information for the preparation of the financial statements, as well as the cumulative information.
-The synod office highly recommends parishes use an accounting software such as Quickbooks or Sage.
-For more information on this, treasurers are encouraged to contact the synod office.
+The system used must provide up to date information for the preparation of the financial statements, as well as the cumulative information.